Super Nasal-Oral Ratiometry System

 • Lightweight dual-chamber mask separates nasal and oral signals

-• Soft silicone cuff moulds to the contours of the face providing a comfortable airtight seal
+• Soft silicone cuff moulds to the contours of the face for a comfortable airtight seal

 • Rapid-response airflow sensors detect the fast movements of the velum during speech

-• Nasal and oral microphones record speech signals from both chambers to enable acoustic analysis
+• Nasal and oral microphones record nasal and oral speech signals for acoustic analysis

 • Adult and child (4+) sizes available